VelrinBlack/velrins-chat/README.md

 1. `npm install`
 2. `npm run dev`

+_Note: The backend server needs to be running in order to use this app._

 Hope you'll enjoy it!

-_Velrin Black_